marcellocordeiro/nes-emulator/README.md

 ## Building

 Generate the solution files using CMake and build it.
-It has been tested on Windows and Arch Linux with the following tools and libraries:
+It has been tested on Windows and Arch Linux with the following compilers, tools and libraries:

 - Compilers:
   - GCC 9.1
-  - Clang 8.0.0
+  - Clang 9.0.0
-  - MSVC 19.21.27702.2 (VS 2019)
+  - MSVC 19.23.28105.4 (VS 2019)

+- Tools:
+  - CMake 3.15

 - Libraries:
   - SDL2 2.0.9
-  - {fmt} 5.3.1
+  - {fmt} 6.0.0

-- Tools:
-  - CMake 3.15

 ## Running